How to host stress free Dinner Parties the Easy Way!

 I love hosting dinner parties – but I also hate how stressful they can be.
 After all, family life’s chaotic enough without throwing extra people into the mix once a week!

-That’s why I thought I’d put together some of the ‘rules’ I follow for a stress-free dinner party.
+That’s why I thought I’d put together some of the ‘rules’ I follow so I can host stress-free dinner parties.
 They’ll help you set the mood (and table) while also picking the right food for your guests.

 So here goes:

 As ‘Gordon Ramsey’ as you might want to come across, avoid cooking anything that you’ve never tried before.
 This has disaster written all over it and you’re much more likely to impress with a tried-and-tested dish that you’ve mastered to perfection than a Michelin-star-inspired dish that takes days to prepare.
 Plus, you’ll want to double-check any dietary requirements well in advance.

 Equally, one of the most important aspects about hosting is spending time with your guests.
 So you’ll want to cook something that allows you to entertain everyone when they arrive without having to spend hours slaving over your cooking in the kitchen.

 And to make sure you bring everything together on time and to the precise details of the recipe, you might want to create some lists.
 Write one for your timings so you don’t run late (and be sure to factor in time for talking – aka getting distracted – once your guests have arrived) and the other with all the ingredients you need and when you need to add them.

 While your food will be the focal point of the entire get together, you can add to its show-stopping qualities by creating the perfect ambience in your home and dining room.